pandeyprakriti/5143-OpSys-Pandey/chapter2_review.md

 * Long-term storage: OS should be able to store  some information after it is powered down.

 ## 7. Explain the distinction between a real address and a virtual address.
-Real address:
+Real address: It is also known as physical address, where real layout of RAM is known by program.When any variable of a program is accessed at address suppose 453defa, this address is the real address of physical RAM where the variable is really stored.

+Virtual address:In virtual address all application memory accesses are placed in a page table then these are mapped from virtual to physical address where each application has its own private address space.
+With the help of paging a program's physical RAM is stored on a disk.

 ## 8. Describe the round-robin scheduling technique.
 Round robin scheduling technique is a circular queue where each process is assign a fix time to execute and after that time the next process execute.

 ## 9. Explain the difference between a monolithic kernel and a microkernel.
 Monolithic kernel: It includes most of the OS functions such as scheduling, file system, networking, device drivers, memory management and many more.It is used as a single process where all the elements share a same address space.